B2B Marketing Funnel: B2B buying cycle takes up to 30 to 90 days, and several phases before the decision-making and making the purchase.

-Control Each Stage of the Funnel
+Control Each Stage of the Marketing Funnel

 There’s a certain level of liability required in each stage of the funnel, so it’s essential to plan and develop your strategy for the entire sales funnel and then work with the sales team for conversions.

 Top of the Funnel